YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 * Desc:
 >More support-based than her sister and frailer than she when her other half is around, but more than makes up for it thanks to the +30% Aviation she gets as well as the buffs she throws out (which incidentally also partially negate the debuff).
-Her buffs and layout are good enough to warrant usage even solo.
+Her buffs and layout are good enough to warrant usage even solo; so good, in fact, that you don't want to use her with Zuikaku.
+As a duo the Cranes just don't work at all if you consider the following: the damage ramp takes two whole minutes to allow them to outdamage either IJN duo, meaning the fight will be already over by then (or you'll have lost the S rank) and the AA coverage is poor (only 4 fighters across 2 carriers).

 ### Tier 1.5: